Vistula: Sources

-The Vistula river rises in the southern Silesian Voivodeship close to the tripoint involving the Czech Republic and Slovakia from two sources: the Czarna ("Black") Wisełka at altitude 1107 m and the Biała ("White") Wisełka at altitude 1080 m.
+The Vistula rises in the southern Silesian Voivodeship close to the tripoint involving the Czech Republic and Slovakia from two sources: Czarna ("Black") Wisełka at altitude 1107 m and Biała ("White") Wisełka at altitude 1080 m.
 Both are on the western slope of Barania Góra in the Silesian Beskids in Poland.

 Geography

-The Vistula can be divided into three parts: upper, from its sources to Sandomierz; central, from Sandomierz to the confluences with the Narew and Bug; and bottom, from the confluence with the Narew to the sea.
+The Vistula can be divided into three parts: upper, from its sources to Sandomierz; central, from Sandomierz to the confluences with the Narew river and the Bug river; and bottom, from the confluence with Narew to the sea.

 The Vistula river basin covers 194424 km2 (in Poland 168700 km2); its average altitude is 270 m above sea level.
 In addition, the majority of its river basin (55%) is 100 to 200 m above sea level; over 3/4 of the river basin ranges from 100 to 300 m in altitude.
 The highest point of the river basin is at 2655 m (Gerlach Peak in the Tatra mountains).
 One of the features of the river basin of the Vistula is its asymmetry—in great measure resulting from the tilting direction of the Central European Lowland toward the northwest, the direction of the flow of glacial waters, and considerable predisposition of its older base.
 The asymmetry of the river basin (right-hand to left-hand side) is 73–27%.

 The most recent glaciation of the Pleistocene epoch, which ended around 10,000 BC, is called the Vistulian glaciation or Weichselian glaciation in regard to north-central Europe.